posativ/regenwolken/README.md

     [... open Cloud.app or another client and register a new account]
     $ rwctl activate USERNAME

-You can change that behavior to instantly activate new users.
-See the configuration part below.
+You can change that behavior to instantly activate new users using a configuration file such as `/path/to/rw.cfg` with the following:

+    $ cat /path/to/rw.cfg
+    PUBLIC_REGISTRATION = True
+    $ export REGENWOLKEN_SETTINGS=/path/to/rw.cfg
+    $ regenwolken

 ## How to use regenwolken